kgdunn/pid-book/data-visualization/data-visualization.rst

 		* understand more about the time-trends in the data?
 		* efficiently summarize the batch yields?

-	* *Life insurer*: which plot would help me understand the relationship between a person's background education and their life expectancy, given data on 3,500 staff at a large bank?

 	* *Manager*:  how can we effectively summarize the (a) number and (b) types of defects on our 17 aluminium grades for the last 12 months?

 	* *Yourself*: we have 24 different measurements against time (5 readings per minute, over 300 minutes) for each batch we produce; how can we visualize these 36,000 data points?